TomBurdge/node-agnostic-spark/README.md

 MotherDuck has discussed using DuckDB to enhance Spark's speed:
 [Making PySpark Code Faster with DuckDB](https://motherduck.com/blog/making-pyspark-code-faster-with-duckdb/)

 Their demonstration showcases the potential in toy scenarios.

+MotherDuck point out that a DuckDB spark client can save costs by provisioning tests on just a single node.

 But how about more complex, realistic ETL pipelines that are indifferent to running on single machines with DuckDB or distributed through Spark?

 ### Objectives of This Repository: